hibikiledo/deploy-firebase/README.md

+This is a fork.
+Changes are
+- Allow deploy on any branches
+- Deploy everthing not only hosting

 # Deploy to Firebase

 A GitHub Action to deploy to Firebase Hosting

-- This action only deploys the `master` branch
 - Make sure you have the `firebase.json` file in the repository
 - Get the Firebase token by running `firebase login:ci` and [store it](https://help.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets) as the `FIREBASE_TOKEN` secret
 - Set the project name in the `FIREBASE_PROJECT` env var